-New Jersey senator and 2020 presidential contender Cory Booker said of Trump on NBC's Meet the Press:
+New Jersey senator and 2020 presidential contender Cory Booker said of Trump on NBC's

 You reap what you sow, and he is sowing seeds of hate in this country.
 This harvest of hate violence we're seeing right now lies at his feet.
 He is responsible.

-El Paso native and fellow challenger Beto O'Rourke told CNN's State of the Nation:
+El Paso native and fellow challenger Beto O'Rourke told CNN's

 He is encouraging this.
 He doesn't just tolerate it; he encourages it.
 Folks are responding to this… He is an open, avowed racist and is encouraging more racism in this country.
 And this is incredibly dangerous for the United States of America right now.